 Purchasing departments would continue with the status quo of having an email-spreadsheet combo however inefficient rather than deal with the complexity of choosing an application that satisfies the requirements of different stakeholders.
 So is there a way out for purchasing departments to improve their productivity?

-Yes, fortunately there are products and solutions available in the market that can help automate the entire purchasing process.
-But this cannot be done with off-the-shelf software due to reasons mentioned earlier.
+Yes, fortunately, there are products and solutions available in the market that can help automate the entire purchasing process.
+But this cannot be done with off-the-shelf software due to the reasons mentioned earlier.
 BPM would be an ideal solution in this case.
 BPM enables the creation of a fully customizable solution with multiple levels of approval and provides the ability to interact with other systems seamlessly.
-Cloud-based BPM purchase automation software that leverages a multi-tenant architecture and reduces the total cost of ownership is becoming increasing attractive for SMBs.
+Cloud-based purchase automation software that leverages a multi-tenant architecture and reduces the total cost of ownership is becoming increasingly attractive for SMBs.
 The BPM software’s ability to interact with home-grown systems as well as third-party accounting and ERP systems helps reduce data entry errors and improves overall cycle time.

 Organizations are increasingly looking for specialized products that solve specific pain points but when it comes to solutions spanning multiple functions and departments, a generic solution that can interact with disparate systems may be just what the doctor ordered.
 The effectiveness of BPM to glue different systems together while providing key functionalities specific to the Purchasing Process is unmatched and turns out to be the solution that provides the best ROI.